oldkingcone/PBandJ/ISSUE_TEMPLATE.md

 - You must include a copy of the error, and, code to replicate the error.
 This is a must so that the issue can be diagnosed and properly fixed.
 # **Basic** **Template:**

-'''
+''' text
-\1.
-Code used.
+1. Code used.
 \------------------------------------------------------------------
-\2.
-Error Message produced.
+2. Error Message produced.
 \------------------------------------------------------------------
-\3.Hypothisis on Cause, or theorized diagnosis.
+3.Hypothisis on Cause, or theorized diagnosis.
 \------------------------------------------------------------------
-\4.
-Suggested method of Patch/Fix.
+4. Suggested method of Patch/Fix.
 '''